pydatageek/imdb-clone-old/README.md

 # imdb-clone
 An IMDB Clone repository

+1. start an environment with requirements
-1. migrate
+2. migrate
-2. createsuperuser
+3. createsuperuser
-3. loaddata data.json
+4. loaddata data.json

 there you go..